JWStarkie/PurviewAccelerator/README.md

 - Creates Blob storage and populates account with data
 - Creates ADLS gen2
-- Creates ADF amd associates the instance to Purview
+- Creates ADF and associates the instance to Purview
 - Sets up and triggers a copy activity pipeline between the Blob storage and ADLS gen2 accounts
 - Pushes the associated lineage from ADF to Purview